oneapi-src/level-zero-spec/include/core/PROG.md

 ![Subdevice](../images/core_subdevice.png?raw=true)
 @image latex core_subdevice.png

-Query device properties using ::xeDeviceGroupGetProperties to confirm subdevices are supported with
+Query device properties using ::xeDeviceGroupGetDeviceProperties to confirm subdevices are supported with
 ::xe_device_properties_t.numSubDevices.
 Use ::xeDeviceGetSubDevice to obtain a sub-device handle.
 There are additional device properties in ::xe_device_properties_t for sub-devices to confirm a device is a sub-device and to query the id.
 This is useful when needing to pass a sub-device